 Looking to add a little something extra to your Easter fun?
 Something extra like making a rocket?

 It is actually pretty easy to do.
 Ben thought it was super exciting, and Ali and Sammy got a kick out of it too.
-But it isn’t hard to guess that an exploding egg would be exciting.
+But it isn’t hard to guess that an explosion would be an exciting STEM Easter egg activity.

 Here is how to make an Easter Egg Rocket.